Feng-yuting/MPFINet/README.md

 # MPFINet
-More details about the network, you may check the following paper: And the code will be available soon.
+More details about the network, you may check the following paper.
+The code will be available soon.

 @Article{rs14236118,
 AUTHOR = {Feng, Yuting and Jin, Xin and Jiang, Qian and Wang, Quanli and Liu, Lin and Yao, Shaowen},